← Back to guides

 16x / 32x / 64x / 128x — Texture Pack Resolution Guide for Bedrock

 A texture pack's "resolution" is how many pixels make up one block or one item.
 16x is the vanilla Minecraft baseline.
-32x, 64x, 128x step up the detail — but each step roughly quadruples memory cost and file size.
-Higher does not automatically mean better, and PvP players overwhelmingly choose 16x for clear reasons.
+32x, 64x, and 128x step up the detail.
+But each step roughly quadruples memory cost and file size.
+Higher does not automatically mean better.
+PvP players overwhelmingly choose 16x for clear reasons.
 This article maps resolution choices to platforms and use cases.

 Resolution = pixels per block face

-Bedrock resolutions are defined by the texture image dimensions.
-16x means each block face is a 16×16 px image; 128x uses 128×128 px.
+The texture image dimensions define the resolution.
+16x means each block face is a 16×16 px image.
+128x uses 128×128 px.
 That's eight times the linear detail and 64 times the pixel count (16² vs 128²).
-This affects three things at once: (1) GPU texture bandwidth per frame, (2) total pack file size (download time, storage), (3) chunk-rendering cost when you push render distance out.
-So "prettier" and "heavier" are baked into the same dial.
+This affects three things at once: ・GPU texture bandwidth per frameTotal pack file size (download time and storage) ・Chunk-rendering cost when you push render distance out So "prettier" and "heavier" sit on the same dial.

 16x — vanilla-spec, lightest, the PvP default

-Identical resolution to vanilla Bedrock.
-Lowest GPU cost, holds 60 FPS even on older devices, last-gen iPads, and Nintendo Switch.
-Pixel boundaries are crisp, making it fast to identify blocks and read enemy silhouettes at a glance.
-That "light + readable" combo is why nearly every PvP player runs 16x.
-It's not about losing on visual fidelity — in PvP, frame rate and the speed at which you can read the screen determine outcomes, and 16x maximizes both.
+This is the same resolution as vanilla Bedrock.
+It carries the lowest GPU cost and holds 60 FPS even on older devices, last-gen iPads, and Nintendo Switch.
+Pixel boundaries are crisp.
+That makes it fast to identify blocks and read enemy silhouettes at a glance.
+That "light plus readable" combo is why nearly every PvP player runs 16x.
+This isn't about losing on visual fidelity.
+In PvP, frame rate and how fast you read the screen decide outcomes.
+16x maximizes both.

 32x — middle ground, good for survival builders

-Twice the linear detail of 16x.
-Wood grain and stone variation get a step more interesting without departing from the vanilla aesthetic.
-Good for survival players who want "vanilla but a bit nicer" without committing to HD.
-Mid-range phones, iPads from the last five years, and average PCs handle this easily.
+This doubles the linear detail of 16x.
+Wood grain and stone variation get a step more interesting without leaving the vanilla look.
+It suits survival players who want "vanilla but a bit nicer" without committing to HD.
+Phones from the last 4–5 years, iPads from the last five years, and PCs from the last five years handle this easily.
 Older Switches start to need shorter render distance.
-PvP-wise the extra detail can actually hurt — pixel-level reads are less crisp — which is why it's a survival-leaning choice.
+In PvP the extra detail can actually hurt, since pixel-level reads get less crisp.
+That makes it a survival-leaning choice.

 64x — HD, for shader pairings

-Clearly in HD territory.
-File sizes inflate sixteen-fold over 16x.
-Loading times get noticeably longer.
-64x only really pays off when paired with Bedrock RTX shaders or packs that include detailed normal / MER maps — without that supporting cast it's just heavier 32x.
-Targets PC or high-end mobile.
-Not recommended for Switch.
-Not appropriate for PvP — the FPS hit eats the readability benefit, and HD-blurred silhouettes are harder to act on.
+This sits clearly in HD territory.
+File sizes inflate sixteen-fold over 16x, and loading times get noticeably longer.
+64x only pays off when paired with Bedrock RTX shaders or packs that include detailed normal / MER maps.
+Without that supporting cast, it's just heavier 32x.
+It targets a dGPU PC, or an iPhone 15 Pro / recent iPad Pro tier device.
+It's not recommended for Switch.
+It's not appropriate for PvP either.
+The FPS hit eats the readability benefit, and HD-blurred silhouettes are harder to act on.

-Studio-grade detail.
+This is studio-grade detail.
 Each block face is a 128×128 px image, so one texture eats 64 times the memory of its 16x counterpart.
-With hundreds of blocks at this density, total pack size lands in the high-hundreds of megabytes.
-Only really makes sense paired with deferred shaders / RTX-on on a dedicated GPU.
+With hundreds of blocks at this density, total pack size lands in the high hundreds of megabytes.
+It only makes sense paired with deferred shaders or RTX-on on a dedicated GPU.
 Phones and Switch can't realistically run it.
-Completely outside the PvP conversation.
+It sits completely outside the PvP conversation.

 Rough platform recommendations